**It** doesn’t really matter to the buyer.

 - Is this link connecting to a pre-requisite topic that’ll bring them closer to their desired outcome?

 On the downside, too many external hyperlinks may take your audience away from your website.
 So, make sure that you’re bringing a balance.
+Also, make sure you don’t drive your audience to competitor’s sites either.

-Tip: Overdoing hyperlinks can also result in penalties by Google.
+Quick Fact: Overdoing hyperlinks can also result in penalties by Google.

 Summary: 6 easy steps to SEO Content to increase conversions

 This is how I went on to rank on Google and generate qualified leads from the traffic.
-Now, you try these 6 steps and let me know if you have any questions in the comments.
+Now, try these 6 steps and let me know if you have any questions in the comments.

 What’s the point of having a website when nobody scrolls past your hero image?